XingxinHE/Hex/pages/definite integral.md

           $$

 - 🧠Intuition
-    - In other words, if the [[Limit]]s of the integrals are reversed, the inequality is also reversed.
+    - In other words, if the [[limit]]s of the integrals are reversed, the inequality is also reversed.

 - 🗃Example
     - ...